Watergate scandal: Committee for the Re-Election of the President

 Attorney General John Mitchell (left) resigned to lead the CRP, which also hired former CIA officer James McCord (right) as its head of security.

-As Nixon prepared for his 1972 reelection campaign, Caulfield proposed Operation Sandwedge: a private-sector intelligence operation against the Democrats, staffed by himself and Ulasewicz.
+As Nixon prepared for his 1972 re-election campaign, Caulfield proposed Operation Sandwedge: a private-sector intelligence operation against the Democrats.
 White House officials deemed the plan too moderate and doubted Caulfield's competence: Liddy was selected to head the project before it was scrapped.
 (Note: White House Chief of Staff John Dean later said regarding Caulfield: "I sensed that an Irish cop without a college education would not be entrusted with such a sensitive assignment in an administration of WASP professional men.)
-In December 1971, Liddy instead became general counsel for the Committee for the Re-Election of the President (CRP)—the fundraising arm of Nixon's reelection campaign—introduced by deputy campaign manager Jeb Stuart Magruder as "our man in charge of dirty tricks".
-The CRP also recruited retired CIA officer James McCord, recommended by Caulfield, as its security chief.
+In December 1971, Liddy instead became general counsel for the Committee for the Re-Election of the President (CRP)—the fundraising arm of Nixon's re-election campaign—introduced by deputy campaign manager Jeb Stuart Magruder as "our man in charge of dirty tricks".
+The CRP also recruited retired CIA officer James McCord as its security chief.

 With Hunt, Liddy devised Operation Gemstone, a set of covert campaign schemes pitched to Attorney General Mitchell on January 27.
-These included Operation Diamond: kidnapping, drugging, and detaining in Mexico likely protestors during the 1972 Republican National Convention.
+These included Operation Diamond: kidnapping, drugging, and detaining in Mexico likely protesters during the 1972 Republican National Convention.
 The plan, nicknamed Nacht und Nebel after an Adolf Hitler directive, would be enacted by an "Einsatzgruppe" of mobsters that Hunt said had committed 22 murders.
 Other plots included Operation Emerald, a spy airliner to trail the Democratic nominee; Operation Turquoise, Cuban commandos sabotaging air-conditioning at the Democrats' 1972 Miami convention; and Operation Sapphire, a boat with sex workers to entrap Democrats at the convention.
 Mitchell rejected the plots as unrealistic and expensive, requesting a simpler Gemstone.

-In February, Mitchell resigned to become director of the CRP.
+In February, Mitchell resigned to become CRP director.
 Although disputed by Graff and biographer James Rosen, Mitchell is generally believed to have approved Liddy's next version of Gemstone, which proposed burglarizing and bugging the office of Larry O'Brien at the Democratic National Committee's (DNC) headquarters within D.C.'s Watergate Complex, the Fontainebleau Hotel suites of top Democrats during their Miami convention, and the campaign headquarters of the eventual nominee.
 As another break-in target, Mitchell or Magruder suggested Las Vegas Sun publisher Hank Greenspun's office.
-The desired material may have involved possible Democratic nominee Edmund Muskie or Howard Hughes' financial dealings with Nixon or his brother Donald.
+The desired material may have involved possible Democratic nominee Edmund Muskie or the financial dealings of reclusive billionaire Howard Hughes with Nixon or his brother Donald Nixon.
 Although—according to Hunt and Liddy—the burglary was abandoned after Hughes would not provide a getaway plane, Greenspun's office showed evidence of forced entry, and Ehrlichman told Nixon in 1973 that Hunt and Liddy "flew out [to Las Vegas], broke his safe, got something out" [sic].